ValleyJin/gemston_fantasy/GemSTON_Fantasy_1/english/EN_2.md

 # 2. Dr. Andrew Levi's Homecoming

-Forty years passed after the discovery of .
+Forty years passed after the discovery of the Ring.
 Bern, Switzerland

 ![alt text](/GemSTON_Fantasy_1/images/ch-0-01-Bern_cafe.webp)

-“My dear Peter,
+"My dear Peter,
 I, your old Grandpa, arrived in Bern earlier this month,
 and took some time to look around.

 Abigail's group left Australia, too,
 so let's meet at Cafe Marta tomorrow evening as planned.

 Bring the GemSTON sample.
-It's ours anyway, so borrowing it for a bit shouldn't be an issue, right?”
+It's ours anyway, so borrowing it for a bit shouldn't be an issue, right?"

 .
 .
 .

 Peter (Peter Levi) rechecked that message and stepped into Cafe Marta.

 "Do you have a reservation name?"
 "Andrew Levi.
 A tall older gentleman with a white beard."
 "Ah, over by the basement storeroom entrance.
 They're all here already."

 "Grandpa!"
 Peter dashed over and gave his grandfather a hug.